joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2023/03/31/sports/ncaabasketball/locker-room-celebrations-water-pour.html?searchResultPosition=2

 **The Last Strand: Let’s Talk About Hair Loss**\
 `“If I was a monk, I would be bald.
 But I’m not a monk.
 So, here I am with hair transplants.”
-Eight people and three experts talk about hair loss.`\
+Seven people and three experts talk about shedding.`\
 https://nytimes.com/interactive/2023/03/31/business/hair-loss-treatments.html?searchResultPosition=3

 **Tesla and Musk Lose Ruling on Factory Union Issues**\